 Data analytics has had a profound impact on manufacturing processes, and the trend is only expected to continue.
 By tracking and analyzing data, manufacturers can identify areas of improvement and optimize their strategies accordingly.
 This results in increased efficiency and productivity, as well as reduced costs.
+Check out the Data Analysis Certification for a rewarding career.
 Keep reading to learn more about the impact of data analytics on the manufacturing processes.

 What is data analytics?